Michael-AM/Project_A/README.md

 TODO

 Acknowledgments
--The SFML team for their easy to use libraries
+-The SFML team for their easy to use library
+-The free-to-use temporary font from Google: Raleway